Once you have a team assembled, it’s time to set a goal. Choose from two types of goals:

 Percentage better than median

 You can specify a percentage better than the national median for any building.
-For example, the American Institute of Architects (AIA) and Architecture 2030 have established targets for all new buildings in the United States to use less energy than the national average.
+For example, the American Institute of Architects' (AIA) 2030 Commitment has established targets for all new buildings in the United States to use 70% less fossil fuel energy than the national average.
 It’s up to you to decide whether to meet or exceed those challenges!

-(Note: For property types eligible to receive a 1 – 100 ENERGY STAR score, simply select a percentage amount within Portfolio Manager or Target Finder.
-For all other building types, use our table of national energy performance medians to manually calculate your energy performance goal.)
+For property types eligible to receive a 1 – 100 ENERGY STAR score, simply select a percentage amount within Portfolio Manager or Target Finder.
+For all other building types, choose the desired target from percent better than the median.
+The tool will calculate the EUI target based on your selection.
+Use the table of national energy performance medians to manually calculate your energy performance goal.

 1 – 100 ENERGY STAR score